 The School recognizes its responsibilities under Section 504 of the Rehabilitation Act of 1973 to provide equal access to students with disabilities.
 Students with disabilities are encouraged to participate in school-related activities.
 When requested by the student in writing and approved by the School as a reasonable accommodation, special resources may be provided to a requesting student.
+Please refer to the Disability Accommodation Procedure earlier in this catalog for accommodations details and procedures.
 Regular School procedures for application and admission apply to students with disabilities.
-For further information, contact the Director of Education.
+For further information, contact the Campus Director.
+Students who feel that they have been harassed or discriminated against for their disability should follow the Student Grievance Policies and Procedures set forth earlier in this catalog.